lmoorfieldyee/ActionRecognition/README.md

         - Wave
     - Etc.

 2. **Data Processing**: The next step is to process the video data from the "Raw_Data" directory using Google MediaPipe's Holistic model by running the "process_raw_data.py" script.
 By leveraging Google's Holistic model, it is quick and easy to identify if a human is in the frame and extract various landmarks from their body which track of the position of each body part in the video.
 It is these landmarks which will be used to train our models.
 There are 543 landmarks collected for each frame, and each landmark extracted contains a corresponding x, y, & z value, with a visibility value included for the general pose landmarks.
 Taking into account each x, y, z, & visibility (for pose landmarks only) values for each landmark, there are 1662 data points generated for each frame.
 The landmark data for each video frame is then flattened, concatenated, and saved as a numpy array in the "Processed_Data" directory.
-A summary of all of the landmarks collected are below:
+A summary of all the landmarks collected are below:

    - Number of Pose landmarks = 33 (each with an x, y, z & visibility value) = 132 data points
    - Number of Face Landmarks = 468 (each with an x, y, z value) = 1404 data points